AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ### Give Feedback {#Give-Feedback}

 Give feedback form template helps to build a form to provide constructive feedback to another person or team.
-The form helps to ensure that feedback is clear, specific, and actionable, promoting open communication and improvement.
+The form helps to ensure that that feedback is clear, specific, and actionable, promoting open communication and improvement.

 ![Give Feedback Template](/help/adaptive-forms/assets/Give-feedback-desktop-view.png)